FITeagle/adapters/epc/README.md

 The adapter can be accessed via different delivery mechanisms: direct REST, Websocket, EJB or JMS (via Northbound REST or Web GUI)

+If you want to access this Adapter via REST you have to use: www.localhost[Or other URI]:8080/lterf/epc as the path.
+The normal and old Path "localhost:8080/epc" is not working anymore for this Adapter.

 JMS/MDB Delivery Mechanism
 --------------------------------